4. Commonly Used Classes in the Java

 }

-// person's identity
+// identity of the person

 public String toString(){